Grant Application Guidelines

 For the 2019 application cycle, the following are the application deadline dates:

 - September 15, 2019

 Deadlines are strictly enforced.

 Supporting documentation (if required) should be uploaded as directed in the online application process.

 Grants are usually made for specific, tangible items or capital expense requests that directly benefit the recipient.
 The Cuno Foundation does not grant funds for salaries.
 Applicants will be notified of the grant decision, via email, approximately 30 days after consideration by the Distribution Committee.
 Grant recipients must provide a Progress Report, which will be available to the grant recipient via the online Grant area, within one year of the grant award.

 All grant requests must be submitted by a 501(c) (3) non-profit organization or have a fiscal agent submit on your behalf using the fiscal agent’s Employer Identification Number (EIN).
 Funds can only be distributed to qualified non-profit organizations.

 Necessary Supporting Information to be Included in Grant

-- A copy of the operating budget including the period of time in which grant will be needed and budgeted sources of income (uploaded with application).
+- A copy of the budget for the program and purpose of the grant requested (uploaded with application).

 - A list of the organization’s Board of Directors and Officers (uploaded with application).